use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 #### How do I find out which Polkadot version a chain is running on?

-You can query the `contracts::palletVersion()` via the chain state RPCs.
+You can query `contracts::palletVersion()` via the chain state RPCs.
 It has to be `>= 9` for ink!
 5.0 to be compatible.

-You can use e.g. the [polakdot.js app](https://polkadot.js.org/apps/) to do this:
+You can use the [polakdot.js app](https://polkadot.js.org/apps/) to do this:
 Developer » Chain State » `contracts` » `palletVersion()` » Click on the `+` on the right.

 <img src="/img/pallet-version.png"  />